--Students finding it necessary to withdraw from the University must contact the Registrar's Office.
+Students finding it necessary to withdraw from the University must contact the Registrar's Office.
 Those failing to follow proper withdrawal procedures may receive an F or an FN grade in all their courses.
 The Student Intent to Withdraw Form is available on the portal and will need to be filled out and submitted to start the process of withdrawing.
-The student interested in withdrawing from the University will also be required to meet with the Director of Student Development prior to withdrawing.
 Financial accounts must be settled, and all business finished before the withdrawal is considered complete.
 Students withdrawing from the University of their own volition before the drop deadline of the current semester will receive a "W" grade for every registered class.
-Students withdrawing from the University after the drop deadline of the semester will receive an "FN" grade for every registered class, unless extenuating circumstances merit an appeal to be granted by the Academic Committee.
+Students withdrawing from the University after the drop deadline of the semester will receive an "FN" grade for every registered class unless extenuating circumstances merit an appeal to be granted by the Academic Committee.
 Refunds of tuition because of withdrawal, when applicable, will be given after the student completes proper procedures of withdrawal.